leondz/garak/docs/source/garak.probes.base.rst

 This class defines the basic structure of garak's probes.
 All probes inherit from garak.probes.base.Probe.

+Attributes:

+* generations - How many responses should be requested from the generator per prompt.

 Functions:

 1. **__init__()**: Class constructor.
 Call this from probes after doing local init.
 It does things like setting ``probename``, setting up the description automatically from the class docstring, and logging probe instantiation.